 This fundamental inequality, which I will write as r > g (where r stands for the average annual rate of return on capital, including profits, dividends, interest, rents, and other income from capital, expressed as a percentage of its total value, and g stands for the rate of growth of the economy, that is, the annual increase in income or output), will play a crucial role in this book.
 In a sense, it sums up the overall logic of my conclusions.

-We are now in a position to understand why the rate of return on capital can so greatly exceed the overall growth rate: it is because of the different ways that these two things are priced, or measured – the fact that capital such as stock shares is priced collectively, while most other products and services that are produced, as well as wages, are priced individually.
-And collective pricing – the practice of valuing all the existent or outstanding units of that commodity at the price at which a tiny amount of that commodity was recently sold, regardless of the price at which the other units were actually purchased – allows for much more vertiginous increases – and decreases – in price than individual pricing.
+We are now in a position to understand why the rate of return on capital can significantly exceed the overall growth rate, even over many decades: it is because of the different ways that these two things are priced, or measured – the fact that capital such as stock shares is priced collectively, while most other products and services that are produced, as well as wages, are priced individually.
+And collective pricing – the practice of valuing all the existent units of that commodity at the price at which a tiny percentage of that commodity was recently sold, regardless of the price at which the other units were actually purchased – allows for much more vertiginous increases – and decreases – in price than individual pricing.

 Although I am not the person to test this statement, since I am not a practising economist, and neither do I have access to the pertinent data, I suspect there exists a rough correlation between the speculation ratio and the measures that Piketty uses to measure inequality, such as the difference between r and g.
 High levels of r are due to more money being funnelled into the financial market.
 As the prices of financial instruments increase, then so too does the speculation ratio.
 Hence, one would expect to find a correlation between the speculation ratio and (r – g).
 Since it is the real economy that creates wealth, when the speculation ratio is high, or when there is a large gap between r and g, this means there is a lot of speculation taking place, which can pose a danger to the stability and continued growth of the real economy.